Priyansh-03/Vyapar-Sahayak/README.md

 Add, view, edit, and delete products in your inventory.
 Each product can have a name, category, price, quantity, and an optional minimum stock threshold.
 The system will alert you for low-stock items based on these thresholds.
 `[Illustrative GIF: Navigating to products page, adding a new product, editing an existing one, and seeing a low-stock badge]`

-### Billing
+### Billing (Multi-Lingual POS)
 The billing interface allows for quick addition of products to a customer's cart.
 Search for products, adjust quantities, and see the total amount update in real-time.
 Customer details can be optionally added.
+The interface is available in English, Hinglish, and Hindi, making it accessible to a wider range of users.
-`[Illustrative GIF: Searching for products, adding to cart, changing quantity, and generating a bill]`
+`[Illustrative GIF: Searching for products, adding to cart, changing quantity, generating a bill, and switching language in the billing interface]`

 ### Ledger Book (Udhaar Khata)
 Keep track of all credit and debit transactions.
 Easily add entries for money owed to you (receivable) or money you owe to others (payable).
 View summarized totals for receivables and payables.